snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/index.md

 #### 3. Enable desired modules

-The ecommerce package has the option to join in data from the following 1 Snowplow module:
+The e-commerce package has the option to join in data from the following 1 Snowplow module:

 - App Errors module -- Details relating to app errors that occur during sessions

-By default this module is **disabled** in the ecommerce package.
+By default this module is **disabled** in the e-commerce package.
 Assuming you have the enrichments turned on in your Snowplow pipeline, to enable the module within the package please modify the following in your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml